This post contains affiliate links.

-You keep aggravating it with too intense of activities, you’re resting it too much, or a combination of the two.
+You keep aggravating your groin strain with too intense of activities, you’re resting it too much, or a combination of the two.

 In this article, we will briefly discuss why your groin strain is taking much longer to heal than it should.